karol-depka/nextjs-typescript-by-sample/README.md

 # About Basefactor + Lemoncode

-We are an innovating team of Javascript experts, passionate about turning your ideas into robust products.
+We are an innovating team of JavaScript experts, passionate about turning your ideas into robust products.

 [Basefactor, consultancy by Lemoncode](http://www.basefactor.com) provides consultancy and coaching services.